 You can also get sexual health information (and free condoms, if you need them) from your local Safety Card (c-card) provider.
 These include lots of schools, colleges, youth groups and more.
 If you already have a c-card you can get condoms via the post by contacting firstname.lastname@example.org with your c-card number, date of birth and contact details.

 Your local pharmacist (sometimes called a chemist) provides advice and medicines for minor illnesses.
 They can sometimes be quicker and easier to get to than going for a GP.
 You don't need to make an appointment, you can just walk in.
-Find a pharmacy near you, and find out more about the services pharmacists provide.
+Find out more about the services pharmacists provide.

 Did you know: Some pharmacists in Oxfordshire also provide free emergency contraception.

 Looked After Children